slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Monkeys are superior to man in this: when a monkey looks into a mirror, he sees a monkey."
 -- Chazal*

-> *"The American people don't believe anything until they see it on television."
+> *"The American people don’t believe anything until they see it on television."
 -- Richard Nixon*

 > *"There is no exception to the rule that everybody likes to be an exception to the rule."